How To Paint Mason Jars

 How to Paint Mason Jars | Painting & Distressing Mason Jars | Painted Mason Jars | How to paint glass jars | Spring mason jars | Using Mason Jars to decorate | DIY Painting Mason Jars | Distressed Mason Jars | Colorful mason jars

-Yep, it’s really that simple.
-I usually do three coats of acrylic craft paint using a foam brush.
 You may need more or less paint depending on your paint color and preferences.
 Be sure to let the paint fully dry in between coats.

-Another tip: don’t do a lot of back and forth brushing or you’ll notice the paint start to peel off of the mason jar.
+Another tip: don’t do a lot of back-and-forth brushing or you’ll notice the paint start to peel off of the mason jar.
 Just get the paint on there with the foam brush and don’t do much else.
 Just let it dry rather than going back and forth with the brush.

 Three photos showing what a mason jar looks showing the progression of three coats of acrylic craft paint